jose-rk2la/gavlab_hl2_docs/README.md

 ### Cameras ###

-The viewer folder of hl2ss also contaings scripts for outputting the video streams to a display window on the client machine.
-These scripts can be modified to use existing vision libries to analyze the video in real time.
+The viewer folder of hl2ss also contains scripts for outputting the video streams to a display window on the client machine.
+These scripts can be modified to use existing vision libraries to analyze the video in real time.
 Below are some example video outputs: